Sourdough Starter Maintenance

 Maintenance when stored in the fridge:

-- Should be done regularly once every two weeks.
+- Should be done regularly every other weeks.

-- In a clean container mix equal amounts of starter, water and flour (my preferred amount is 30 grams of each).
+- In a clean container mix equal amounts of starter, water and flour (30 grams of each).
 Make sure the flour is well combined with water and starter.
+After mixing, loosely cover the container to allow breathing (I like to cover it with a cheesecloth with a rubber band).

 This type of feeding is called 1:1:1 ratio, or “100% hydration”.

-- Close the container with a cover and store in the fridge until the next feeding.
+- Remove 60 grams (two thirds), leaving 30 grams in the container.
+Close the container with a cover and store in the fridge until the next feeding.

-- Remaining starter can be discarded, or kept for sourdough discard recipes.
+- The 60 grams of starter that you removed can be discarded, or kept for sourdough discard recipes.
 Discard starter doesn’t need to be fed.

 The resulting starter that will be used in a particular recipe is called “levain”.